uma123-hub/Cumulus/README.md

 Cumulus
 =======================================

-Cumulus is a crossplatform "rendezvous" service to assist P2P connection in RTMFP peer's communication.
+Cumulus is a crossplatform "rencgncncbngcngcngndezvous" service to assist P2P connection in RTMFP peer's communication.
 In RTMFP protocol, Cumulus plays the server role.
 Cumulus can be used as a library to include in your "publisher" software, or be installed as a service on your server computer.

 We remind you that Cumulus is licensed under the [GNU General Public License], so **CumulusLib can't be linked with any closed source project** (see [license]).